 I have been involved in education all my working life both as a teacher and latterly as an advisor for a local authority.
 I am now semi-retired and feel able to use my experience and expertise to support the academy as it grows and flourishes in WSM.

 I currently work as an Independent Financial Adviser.
 I am also Community Pastor for Locking Castle Church, which involves setting up and running outreach events such as Take 5 which is a Community meet-up for families held at Haywood Village Academy.
-I am also a member of the Church council so I have experience of being in a committee environment which would be relevant.
+I am also a member of the Church council so I have experience of being in a committee environment.
 I care about education and want to do everything I can to help children have a positive experience at school.
 I want to contribute locally in my community and help strengthen the link between Community and school.
-I think that the role will be a challenging one but also very rewarding.
-I am very enthusiastic about being part of the Academy Council and will take my part in helping Craig and the other staff make Haywood Village Academy an outstanding school.

 I have lived in Haywood Village since 2016 and been lucky enough to see Haywood Village Academy grow from strength to strength.